Key takeaways:

 Referrals are a cost-effective way to bring in new customers, saving you time, money, and effort.
 But to get existing clients to refer you to their friends and family members, you’ll need to motivate them.

-A referral program offers customers a reward for sending work your way, like a small discount or free service.
-It encourages them to take action by offering them something in return for their referral.
+A referral program encourages customers to refer friends or family by offering a reward for sending work your way, like a small discount or free service.

 Then, wait for referrals to start rolling in.